f2010126/DL_Flower_Classification/submission.md

         which stores the weights used to give the highest test score in the given epochs.
     3. Added one more optimiser, 2 schedulers and related parameters.
     4. Added files for hyperparameter optimisation using BOHB
     5. Ran top 3 models for as long as possible.
-Selected the one with best metrics.
+Selected the one with the best metrics.

 ##### Command to train your model from scratch